 An Integration Platform as a Services (iPaaS) enables your organization to quickly integrate your applications with pre-built integrations and flows, with the ability to customize integrations to your organization’s unique business challenges.
 An iPaaS like Celigo’s integrator.io is a centralized way to manage and monitor your integrations, handle errors, recover and resolve.

-In our next blog, we’ll walk through the five-stage Integration Maturity Model or you can fast forward by listening to the webinar, Automation for Growth: Using Integration as a Competitive Advantage.
+In our next blog post, we’ll discuss some of the benefits of iPaaS, or you can fast forward by listening to the webinar, Automation for Growth: Using Integration as a Competitive Advantage.